 Sfouf is ideal for pairing with a cup of tea or coffee.
 And with its yellow color from turmeric, its appetizing appearance will catch your attention from the first look.

 You will need a spare baking pan to bake them, like those high-quality pans you usually use to make brownies.
-Moreover, this Lebanese food can come in moist or dry styles.
+Moreover, this Lebanese dish can come in moist or dry styles.
 But one thing to be sure about them is you can hardly get enough of them.

 Turmeric is a heavenly-sent ingredient, and sfouf is truly the best dessert to cook with turmeric.

-30. Halawet el Jibn (Sweet Cheese Rolls)
+35. Halawet el Jibn (Sweet Cheese Rolls)

-Halawet el Jibn is a dessert with sweet cheese, semolina, then filled with cream and has a rolled shape.
+Halawet el Jibn is a dessert with sweet cheese, and semolina, then filled with cream and has a rolled shape.
 The dish was initially a Syrian sweet treat from Hama, a city in this country.

 However, these rolls can also be seen as a specialty of Homs, another big city in Syria.